lrmtheboss/lrmtheboss/README.md

 - Boss Updates (Abandoned check discord above for reason)
   - Discord server for notifying users of updates for different thing from minecraft spigot plugins to pterodactyl and more
 - Boss Minecraft Services (On Hold) (In Planning Stage)
-  - Services to help minecraft server owners from building, configurating, planning, etc...
+  - Services to help minecraft server owners from building, configurating, planning, hosting, etc...
 - Boss Hosting (On Hold) (In Planning Stage)
   - Hosting for different things
 - BossCraft (On Hold)